-This morning you will drive south to the shores of Lake Nicaragua and Granada city.
+This morning drive south to the shores of Lake Nicaragua and Granada city.
 Set out on a walking tour of the city of Granada.
 The oldest colonial city in all Central America, Granada was first founded in 1524 by Francisco Hernandez de Cordoba.
-Though it has been sacked by pirates multiples times and undergone many civil wars, Granada boast beautiful Spanish architecture, making it the must see of Nicaragua.
-Explore San Francisco convento museum, one of the best in the region.
-Originally constructed in 1585 it was burnt by pirates then later again by William Walker and was recently restored in 1989.
-Inside you can see primitivist art, paper mache figurines depicting indigenous life, as well as the Zapatera Statuary, with black basalt statutes carved between 800 and 1200 AD.
-Explore also La Merced church, arguably the most beautiful in the city.
+Though it has been sacked by pirates multiple times and undergone many civil wars, Granada boasts beautiful Spanish architecture, making it the must-see of Nicaragua.
+Explore San Francisco Convento Museum, one of the best in the region.
+Originally constructed in 1585, it was burnt by pirates then later again by William Walker and was recently restored in 1989.
+Inside you can see primitivist art, paper mache figurines depicting indigenous life, as well as the Zapatera Statuary, with black basalt statues carved between 800 and 1200 AD.
+Explore also La Merced Church, arguably the most beautiful in the city.
 Enjoy a climb to the belltower for an extra dollar!
 Also visit La Fortaleza, an old Spanish fort constructed in 1748 with the best view over the city!

 Lastly take a short kayaking tour of the tiny isletas offshore.
 Over 365 tiny islands were created by the eruption of Mombacho and now are either uninhabited or the site of vacation homes.
 Keep your eyes peeled for birds and other wildlife as you pass each island.
 Kayak out to Fort San Pablo and explore this ancient structure, constructed on an island by native inhabitants to defend themselves from pirate attacks.

-This morning you will head to nearby Mombacho Volcano, an active volcano that last erupted in 1570.
-You will hop into an army cargo vehicle which takes you up the steep climb on the brick road to the top where you find a small biological station.
+This morning head to nearby Mombacho Volcano, an active volcano that last erupted in 1570.
+Hop into an army cargo vehicle that takes you up the steep climb on the brick road to the top where you find a small biological station.
 Feel free to get out and explore the small exhibits in the station.
 The top part of this volcano is home to a cloudforest, housing some species of flora and fauna only found here.
-You can walk on the trails keeping your eyes peeled for wildlife, as well as find some lookouts allowing you to peer over into the now forested craters below.
+You can walk on the trails watching for wildlife, as well as find some lookouts allowing you to peer over into the now-forested craters below.

-On your way down the volcano, you will stop to take the zipline tour at the base of Mombacho!
-Zip across this 1500 meter zipline course suspended by canopy platforms.
+On your way down the volcano, stop to take the zipline tour at the base of Mombacho!
+Zip across this 5000 feet (1500m) zip line course suspended by canopy platforms.
 The tour offers fantastic views of Mombacho cloudforest and the nearby Lake Nicaragua.
-The course contains fifteen platforms and a twenty five meter long rope bridge!
+The course contains fifteen platforms and a 82 feet (25 m) long rope bridge!

-Today you will drive to the town of San Jorge.
-From here board a ferry for the hour ride across the lake to Isla de Ometepe, one of the world's the largest lake islands.
-Next you will embark on a bike ride around the island.
-You will pass by small villages, banana plantations, and take in spectacular views of Concepcion and Madera volcanoes.
+Today drive to the town of San Jorge.
+From here board a ferry for the hour ride across the lake to Isla de Ometepe, one of the world's largest lake islands.
+Next embark on a bike ride around the island.
+Pass by small villages, banana plantations, and take in spectacular views of Concepcion and Madera Volcanoes.